piotrwitek/typesafe-actions/README.md

 #### Starring `redux-observable` epics

-To handle async-flow of request to a remote resources, we'll implement an `epic`.
-The `epic` will call a remote API using an injected `todosApi` client and then return a Promise.
+To handle an async-flow of http request lets implement an `epic`.
+The `epic` will call a remote API using an injected `todosApi` client, which will return a Promise that we'll need to handle by using three different actions that correspond to triggering, success and failure.

-To help us simplify the creation process of necessary action-creators, we'll use `createAsyncAction` function providing us with a nice common interface `{ request: ... , success: ... , failure: ... }` that will nicely fit with the functional API of `RxJS`.
+To help us simplify the creation process of necessary action-creators, we'll use `createAsyncAction` function providing us with a nice common interface object `{ request: ... , success: ... , failure: ... }` that will nicely fit with the functional API of `RxJS`.
-This will mitigate **redux verbosity** and greatly reduce the maintenance cost of type annotations for actions objects and action-creators that would otherwise be written by hand.
+This will mitigate **redux verbosity** and greatly reduce the maintenance cost of type annotations for **actions** and **action-creators** that would otherwise be written explicitly.

 ```ts
 // actions.ts